'He's created a good headache' - Sammy puts Joseph in T20 World Cup frame

 "I think going home to his family, enjoying this moment is important.
 Because victories like that don't come around all the time.
 It's important that you enjoy these moments.
 Savour it so that it keeps you motivated to have more moments like that."

-Joseph will instead head to the PSL in just over a fortnight after he was signed as a replacement player by Peshawar Zalmi.
+Joseph will instead head to the PSL in just over a fortnight after he was signed as a replacement player by Peshawar Zalmi, where Sammy is also head coach.

-Sammy was hopeful that Joseph's performance would inspire his inexperienced ODI squad in the three-match series against Australia.

 Alex Malcolm is an associate editor at ESPNcricinfo